flightaware/cpptcl/README.md

 We're using cmake to generate makefiles.
 This is pretty standard in the C++ world.

 In order to compile the tests and the examples you may need to change the compiler options to fit your particular environment (different paths to the Tcl headers and libs, another compiler, etc.).
+Tests and examples are built by default when building cpptcl (although not when included as a cmake subproject).
+You can disable the tests and examples by setting `-DCPPTCL_TEST=OFF` and `-DCPPTCL_EXAMPLES=OFF` respectively.

 ---